jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* I add the correct value to the test to make it pass
+* I will add the correct value to the test to make it pass

   .. code-block:: python